purescript/documentation/Differences-from-Haskell.md

 ## Module Imports

-Type classes in modules can be specifically imported using the `class` keyword.
+Type classes in modules must be specifically imported using the `class` keyword.

 ```purescript
 module B where